The Best Sci-Fi Characters on UK TV : Ken Barlow as Doctor Who

 Barlow: Yes!
 It was a near thing to inter-planetary annihilation over there,

 Mother: Well done!
-You're such a clever chap but please do tuck your shirt in.
+But please do tuck your shirt in.
 What else have you been up to?

 Barlow: Oh I bought this new LP by The Rolling Stones,